BOLIVIA

 event

 A festival held every March.
-It features a vigorous dance characterized by wearing a hard black helmet made of cowhide and stomping feet while wearing a poncho.
-It is held in the village of Tarabuco near Sucre, the capital of Bolivia.
+It is characterized by a vigorous dance in which participants wear hard, black helmets made from cowhide, don ponchos, and stomp their feet powerfully.
+The festival takes place in the village of Tarabuco, near Sucre, the capital of Bolivia.

 Show more